What is PDPM? Patient-Driven Payment Model

-We expect PDPM to impact your therapy business in the three significant ways.
+We expect PDPM to impact your therapy business in three significant ways:

 Staffing – With a reduction in total therapy minutes provided, you can anticipate less demand for therapists in the SNF setting.
 This should help ease some of the burden associated with recruiting qualified staff, making it easier for you to find and retain the best therapy resources.

 Financial – PDPM is designed to be budget neutral.
 Within SNFs, this is expected to be true.
 With some therapy dollars reallocated to nursing, SNFs will be able to offset the loss in therapy reimbursement with higher reimbursement for the nursing care that’s already being provided.
 From a revenue perspective, contract therapy providers will see a reduction in revenues.
 However, because of the provisions that have been made under PDPM, it’s very possible to achieve neutral to positive profit margins, while increasing patient outcomes.